 Reflection: What do you think Jesus was teaching about prayer in this story?

 In these stories, Jesus is teaching that we need to pray and pray often.
 We should make time every day to pray to God.
 How long we pray isn’t as important as the fact that we pray.
 In fact, we can say little short prayers throughout the day.
 Some people call these “microwave prayers.”
 The Bible tells us to pray without stopping.
 We don’t necessarily have to close our eyes when we say these short prayers.

 If mom or dad needed to say a quick prayer while they were driving, you wouldn’t want them to close their eyes, would you?
 And what should we pray for?
-It’s okay to ask God for things we need, but most of our prayers should be for other people and what they need.
-God has promised to give us everything we need, but we need to ask him to do the same for others.
+It’s okay to ask God for things we need, but our prayers should also be for other people and what they need.
+God has promised to give us everything we need, and we need to ask him to do the same for others.